sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 {: .no_toc }

-This section is intended for users who wish to [use EEGLAB and its functions in Matlab scripts](/tutorials/ConceptsGuide/EEGLAB_functions.html).
+This section is intended for users who wish to [use EEGLAB and its functions in MATLAB scripts](/tutorials/ConceptsGuide/EEGLAB_functions.html).
 We have tried to make EEG structures as simple and as transparent as possible so that advanced users can use them to efficiently process their data.